corsairmarks/combined_silfae_revisited/mod/README.md

     * Adjust portrait grouping so that all Holofrixit portraits can be selected by the player when creating a custom empire
     * Add Pop-job-based selectors for empires that are not using the custom origin
 * Attach special Holofrixit features to an origin, which allows players to opt out of it
-* **Rebuild Holofrixit "caste"-based playstyle to work with the Pop job system and new way of assembling robot Pops
+* **Rebuild Holofrixit "caste"-based playstyle to work with the Pop job system and new way of assembling robot Pops**
     * Remove old-style "buildable Pops"
     * Reduce amount modifiers attached to the shared Holofrixit trait
     * Adjust special "caste" traits (Hologanglion, Holowarrior/Hologenotype, Holofrixigram/Advanced Holofrixigram/Hyperfrixigram) for up-to-date modifiers
     * Add Holodrone trait for basic drones
-    * Add Xechiro trait for highest caste (also the only species that can generate leaders)
+    * Add Xechiro trait for highest caste
-    * Start with Pops from each of the four Pop-based castes, but overall fewer than normal empires
+    * Start with Pops from each of the five castes, but overall fewer than normal empires
     * Holofrixit government is now divided into the Xechiros Protocol government and Hive-network authority, available only with the Holofrixit origin
     * Add random names for the Holofrixit government
 * Remove unnecessary old army overrides
 * Adjust Holowarrior and Hologenotype armies
 * Update Polarizing Nexus energy storage building
 * You can use Silfae's Holofrixit portraits for your own empires without any DLC requirements
+    * Using the main Holofrixit species class will consume energy instead of food
-* Added a second species class (Holofrixit Alt.) that is a `BIOLOGICAL` archetype, so you can play without the requirement for energy upkeep
+    * Added a second species class (Holofrixit Alt.) that is a `BIOLOGICAL` archetype, so you can choose to play without the requirement for energy upkeep
-* Disable the "Holocrisis" - a duplicate of original AI rebellion - at least until I can spend more time updating it to work with the current game version
+* Disable the "Holocrisis" - a duplicate of original AI rebellion - at least until I can spend more time updating it to work with the current game version **postponed until after 3.1 'Lem'**

 ## Compatibility